Title: Optimizing the Automated Programming Stack

 Advisors: Emina Torlak, Dan Grossman, & Luis Ceze

-Supervisory Committee: Dan Grossman (Co-Chair), Emina Torlak (Co-Chair), Andy Ko (GSR, iSchool), Xi Wang, Ras Bodik, and Luis Ceze
+Supervisory Committee: Dan Grossman (Co-Chair), Emina Torlak (Co-Chair), Amy Ko (GSR, iSchool), Xi Wang, Ras Bodik, and Luis Ceze

 Abstract: The scale and pervasiveness of modern software poses a challenge for programmers: software reliability is more important than ever, but the complexity of computer systems continues to grow.
 Automated programming tools are powerful weapons for programmers to tackle this challenge: verifiers that check software correctness, and synthesizers that generate new correct-by-construction programs.
 These tools are most effective when they apply domain-specific optimizations, but doing so today requires considerable formal methods expertise.